vinaysnikam47/Python-3-Projects/README.md

 [Binary to decimal and back converter](https://github.com/vinaysnikam47/Python-3-Projects/blob/master/Numbers/binary_to_decimal_and_back_converter.py) - Converter to convert binary number to decimal and decimal number to binary.

-[Alarm clock](https://github.com/vinaysnikam47/Python-3-Projects/tree/master/Numbers/Alarm%20clock) - Simple alarm clock which can play an alarm sound after user input time.
+[Alarm clock](https://github.com/vinaysnikam47/Python-3-Projects/tree/master/Numbers/Alarm%20clock) - Simple alarm clock which starts ringing as soon as user input time gets complete.
+It can also set user specified time alarm.

 ===============================================================================